 So, what should a general contractor do to identify a subcontractor who can deliver the project on time and within specified quality and safety standards?

 One strategy is to consider the three Cs — character, capacity and capital — when evaluating a subcontractor.
-Here are some questions to ask yourself when evaluating a subcontractor using the three Cs:

 - What is the reputation of the firm and the principals?